micahvandegrift/micahvandegrift.github.io/CV.md

 ==========
 2018 - Present | Open Knowledge Librarian, North Carolina State University

-> Build programs, initiatives, and communities around open as a core and defining principle of the current era.
+> Develop programs, advocacy tools, and partnerships as a member of the Copyright and Digital Scholarship Center that facilitate and promote open and publicly engaged scholarship.
+Investigate and promote digital technologies that support open practice across the research lifecycle and maximize the dissemination and impact of scholarship in collaboration with colleagues across the library.

 2016 - 2018 | Director of Digital Scholarship, Florida State University